- You are here: NMO UK

 Every event, every penny, and every pound helps towards making a difference to the lives of patients living with NMO.

 NMO Charitable Funds

 Neuromyelitis Optica Spectrum Disorder (NMOSD) is a rare neurological condition.

 Neurological conditions are caused by disease or damage to the brain, spinal cord or nerves.

-Some of the main symptoms of NMO include:
+Some of the main symptoms of NMOSD include:

 - muscle weakness – reduced strength in one or more muscles that affect mobility

 - impaired eyesight